Good Agriculture & Collection Practices

 GACPs are a tool that can help.

-Canada’s industry-owned GACPs are also recognized as a CFIA On-farm food safety program and are revalidated with CFIA every 18 months.
+Canada’s industry-owned GACPs are also included as one of CFIA’s On-farm food safety program and are subject to a review of change process by CFIA every 18 months.
 The program covers production practices from field and greenhouse to finished product–assuring that quality assurance, product safety and traceability are in place–essential for recalls and compliance.
 Canada’s GACPs have been benchmarked against the EU GACPs and exceed their standards, have mutual recognition with the United States GACPs (American Herbal Products Association) and were built with the support of the World Health Organization.